oracle-livelabs/security/accessgovernancee2e/create-ag-group-policies/create-ag-group-policies.md

     ![Navigate to Policies](images/navigate-policies.png)

-3. On the Policies page, Click on *Create Policy* to create 3 policies : ag-access-policy, orm-access-policy, compute-policy
+3. On the Policies page, Click on *Create Policy* to create policy : ag-access-policy

     ```